rieck/siggi/README.md

 complexity, which range from the set of nodes and edges to connected componenents, cliques and closures.

-## Limitations

-Siggie does not support extracting arbitrary subgraphs, as well as solving the subgraph isomorphism problem.
-It is a simple tool for a simple task.
-Following is a list of supported modes.

 ## Supported Modes

 For presenting the different modes (types of subgraphs) supported by